 When components are balanced left and right of a central axis they are balanced horizontally.
 When they are balanced above and below they are said to be balanced vertically.
 And when components are distributed around the center point, or spring out from a central line, this is referred to as radial balance.

-There are two different types of balance — symmetrical or asymmetrical.
-Symmetrical balance is also sometimes referred to as symmetry or formal balance.
-And asymmetrical balance also known as asymmetry or informal balance.
+There are two types of balance — symmetrical or asymmetrical.
+Symmetrical balance is also referred to as symmetry or formal balance.
+And asymmetrical balance is also called asymmetry or informal balance.
 Of these two types, symmetrical balance is the most stable visually.

 Symmetrical balance is when the weight is equally distributed on both sides of the central axis.
 Symmetry is the simplest and most obvious type of balance.
 It creates a secure, safe feeling and a sense of solidity.
 Symmetrical balance can be achieved in two ways.
 One way is by “pure symmetry,” and the other way is by “approximate symmetry.”